map placeholder

 This is a popular topic, but there is no clear answer.
 Four states have no laws on keeping wild animals as pets: Alabama, Nevada, North Carolina, and Wisconsin.
 On the other hand, four states have a complete ban on their possession in most counties and cities: Alaska, Hawaii, Oregon, and Washington.
 When speaking about a Savannah cat, it is important to look up its generation.
 Some states only allow fourth generations or later because these cats have been properly bred to eliminate most of their wilder instincts that could be dangerous to humans.

-In What States are Savannah Cats Legal?
+In What States Are Savannah Cats Legal?

 Some states do not allow Savannah cats to be owned as pets.
 Georgia, Hawaii, Nebraska, and Rhode Island all ban pet Savannah cats.
 Delaware doesn’t allow ownership without a permit.
 In Texas, you are not allowed to own a Savannah cat in most counties.
 Aransas, Bell, Coryell, Ector, Guadalupe, Harris, Kaufman, Lubbock, Mason, Ward, and Montgomery counties allow you to own a Savannah cat with strict permitting rules.

 Other states limit the generation of Savannah cats that can be kept as pets.
 As explained, the further removed from the original wild serval cat, the less likely the cat is to exhibit the behaviors of wild animals.
-Alaska, Colorado, Iowa, Massachusetts, and Vermont limit ownership to F4 generations and later.
+Alaska, Colorado, Iowa, Massachusetts, New Hampshire, and Vermont limit ownership to F4 generations and later.
 New York allows for generation F5 and later.
 The only exceptions to this are the city of Denver in Colorado and New York City which ban any Savannah cat ownership.

 In all other states, it is legal to own a Savannah cat.
 Still, there are some restrictions on ownership.
 In New Mexico, Oregon, and Indiana, some cities or counties may have their own restrictions on ownership or may require owners to obtain a permit.
 In Maryland, it is legal to own a pet Savannah cat as long as it is under 30 pounds in weight.
 Washington allows Savannah cats as pets, but they are banned within the city of Seattle.